Is your goal to recreate that one coffee that you can never forget? Are you on a journey to discover your perfect cup?

 Processing the Beans

-Right after the harvest of a crop of coffee cherries, the green coffee beans need to be separated from the cherry flesh.
-The processing start right after the harvest.
+Once a crop of coffee cherries is harvested, the green coffee beans need to be separated from the cherry flesh.

-The process by which you are removing the cherry can significantly affect the taste of the beans.
+The process by which the cherry is removed can significantly affect the taste of the beans.

 Here are some of the conventional methods of processing coffee and how they affect the flavor.